‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 Trump spent considerable time discussing Israel’s war in Gaza, a conflict that has claimed more than 45,885 Palestinian lives and prompted fears of grave human rights abuses.

-The president-elect called his nominee to be Middle East envoy, Steve Witkoff, up to the podium to give an update on negotiations.
+The president-elect called his nominee for Middle East envoy, Steve Witkoff, up to the podium to give an update on negotiations.

 Witkoff, a real-estate investor with no foreign policy experience, had been part of recent ceasefire talks in the Middle East.

-In apparently impromptu remarks, Witkoff said, “I think that we’ve had some really great progress, and I’m really hopeful that by the inaugural we’ll have some good things to announce on behalf of the president.”
+In apparently impromptu remarks, Witkoff said: “I think that we’ve had some really great progress, and I’m really hopeful that by the inaugural, we’ll have some good things to announce on behalf of the president.”

 But the president-elect took a harsher line, focusing on the release of the remaining captives held by Hamas after the attack on October 8, 2023, in southern Israel.
-Israel estimates about 100 people remain in Hamas custody.
+Israel estimates about 100 people remain in Hamas’s custody.

 Trump vowed that “all hell will break out” in the Middle East if Hamas does not release captives by the time he takes office.